MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Set-PSReadlineOption.md

 Specifies the background color of the continuation prompt.

-The acceptable values for this parameter are: the same values as for the **BackgroundColor** parameter.
+The acceptable values are the same as the **BackgroundColor** parameter.

 ```yaml
 Type: ConsoleColor